Torsion pairs and 3-fold flops: Algebra, geometry, and everything in between

+This concludes our proof that \(x\) is an extension of objects of the required form. \end{proof} \end{theorem}

-\paragraph{Simple objects and \(\KK\)-theory.} It is immediate from \cref{thm:structureofzeroperxy} that an object of \(\zeroper\XY\) is simple if and only if it is simple in some summand \(\zeropersupp{J}\XZ\subset \zeropersupp{I}\XZ\) or a simple coherent sheaf supported on the uncontracted locus, i.e.\ we have the following.
+It is immediate from \cref{thm:structureofzeroperxy} that an object of \(\zeroper\XY\) is simple if and only if it is simple in some summand \(\zeropersupp{J}\XZ\subset \zeropersupp{I}\XZ\) or a simple coherent sheaf supported on the uncontracted locus, i.e.\ we have the following.